jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 (custom-gateway)=
 # Customize the Gateway
-A Jina Gateway is customizable and can be implemented in a similar way to how Executors are implemented.
+Jina Gateways are customizable, and you can implement them in much the same way as an Executor.
 With Custom Gateways, Jina gives power back to the users, by allowing them to implement any server, protocol and interface at the gateway level.
 This means you have more freedom to:
 * Define and expose your own API Gateway interface to clients.
 You can define your JSON schema or protos,...